Git-bani/cabal-edit/README.md

 cabal-edit -p my-pkg1 -p my-pkg2 upgrade
 ```

+## Supported GHC Versions

+`cabal-edit` is compatible with **GHC 8.10.1** and newer.
+It is officially tested on:

+- GHC 9.6
+- GHC 9.8
+- GHC 9.10
+- GHC 9.12

 ## Features

 - ✅ **Smart Add**: Resolves latest versions from Hackage automatically (with offline fallback).